Preschool

 -

-Visual art education classes in PK4 and Kindergarten encourages student discovery, exploration, and experimentation through an introduction of developmentally appropriate artistic fundamentals, artists, and art experiences.
-Lessons are intended to guide children in developing their cognitive, social, and motor abilities.
-Various types of media and techniques are explored in class, such as clay, paint, papier maché, pastels, drawing, and printmaking.
+Art at Stuart Hall encourages student discovery, exploration, and experimentation through an introduction of developmentally appropriate artistic fundamentals, artists, and art experiences.
+Lessons are designed to help boys develop their cognitive, social, and fine motor skills.
+Various types of media and techniques are explored in class, such as clay, paint, papier-mâché, pastels, drawing, and printmaking.
 Throughout the curriculum, students are encouraged to express themselves and to appreciate their own uniqueness.
+The Preschool boys will start to go to art class in PK4 and continue throughout their time at Stuart Hall.
+The PK3 students will have art in their classrooms.

 -